Transfer of IP rights in Spain

 12. It is possible to pledge a patent?
 If yes, is it required to record such pledge in the patent register?

-Yes, patent registers and patent applications can be pledged (actually, according to Spanish law it is a mortgage over a movable asset) by the owner or by the licensee entitled to assign his right to third parties.
+Yes, patent registrations and patent applications can be pledged (according to Spanish law it is considered a mortgage over a movable asset) by the owner or by the licensee entitled to assign their right to third parties.

-Mortgages on patent rights shall be first recorded in the Moveable Property Register (Registro de Bienes Muebles) which shall notify the SPTO of such registration for its recording in it.
+Mortgages on patent rights shall be first recorded in the Moveable Property Register (Registro de Bienes Muebles) which shall notify the SPTO of such registration for the SPTO to record it in their registry.

 Trademarks: Assignment